dmattp/bang/README.md

      fun number = number number *

 A function written this way is known as a function literal.
 It is pushed onto the working stack like any other literal.
 Functions are invoked, or "applied" using the '!' operator.
-The '!' operator pops the top value from the stack and applies the function.
-When a function accepting a parameter is applied, the top value from the stack is popped of and bound to the symbolic name given to the parameter, in this case 'number'.
-Then the function body is executed, which pushes the value bound to 'number' to the stack twice and invokes the multiply operator.
-The multiply operator pops two values off the stack, multiplies, and pushes the result back to the stack.
+The '!' operator, expecting to find a function value at top of the stack, pops off the top value and applies it.
+If the function accepts a parameter, the next value from the stack is popped off and bound to the symbolic name given to the parameter- in this example, the parameter is called 'number'.
+In this case the function body pushes the value bound to 'number' to the stack twice and invokes the multiply operator.
+Multiply operates as you might expect, popping two values off the stack, multiplying, and pushing the result back to the stack.

 So a Bang! program simply consists of pushing values onto the program stack then applying those values to functions.
-Minimally this resembles the common "reverse polish notation" style calculators.
+This resembles the common "reverse polish notation" style calculators.

        3.14
        60